-In a recent press release, the United States Defense Department announced that it is investigating dietary supplements containing Dimethylamylamine, (DMAA), a popular body-building supplement/stimulant that has been compared to amphetamine and ephedrine.
+In a recent press release, the United States Defense Department announced that it is investigating dietary supplements containing Dimethylamylamine (DMAA), a popular body-building supplement/stimulant that has been compared to amphetamine and ephedrine.

-The Army and Air Force Exchange Service and the Navy Exchanges have recalled all fitness supplements containing DMAA, and the Army launched its safety review after two soldiers suffered heart attacks died during fitness exercises.
-There also have been reports of liver and kidney failure, seizures, loss of consciousness, heat injury and muscle breakdown, according to the Army.
+The Army and Air Force Exchange Service and the Navy Exchanges have recalled all fitness supplements containing DMAA, and the Army launched its safety review after two soldiers suffered heart attacks and died during fitness exercises.
+There also have been reports of liver and kidney failure, seizures, loss of consciousness, heat injury, and muscle breakdown, according to the Army.